DigiBP/Team-Moevenpick/README.md

 ### Benefits and Improvements

+- Improved data consistency across various information systems and reducing user tasks through the use of service integration.
 - Now all SOP criterias are considered for the sample check.
 Before it was only one value (OK/NOK) which could be processed.
+- Automatic generation and dispatch of emails to customers to inform them when a lab process had to be aborted.

 ## Conclusion